GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 #### SLO for Movie Guru Chatbot Responsiveness

 SLO part 1: 80% of users should be engaged while chatting with Movie Guru chatbot measured over a 24-hour rolling window.
-SLO part 2: 99% of users should recieve a response within 5 seconds, measured over a 24-hour rolling window.x
+SLO part 2: 99% of users should recieve a response within 5 seconds, measured over a 24-hour rolling window.

 SLIs: